- 4 Bedrooms

 - Wheelchair Inaccessible

-About this PropertyThis meticulously maintained 2nd row home has a fabulous open floor plan with plenty of room for your family holiday.
+About this PropertyThis meticulously maintained 2nd row home has a excellent open floor plan with plenty of room for your family holiday.
 This second row home offers sea vistas from the family room and front decks.

 As you enter the entryway to your right is a sitting room with a game table and two huge chairs that pull out to twin sleepers.
 Just through the sitting room is the main living area that looks out to the sea.
 The open floor plan of the living space accepts the family to appreciate each other's company.